Welcome to my domain.

 The other side of my computer experience is self-taught.
 I own and operate GH1 Web Hosting found at http://GH1.com.
 I oversee GH1 and its tech support technicians.
 We have a support staff of about 20 techs.
 I work with many Content Management Systems, WordPress, Drupal, Joomla, concrete5, and Mambo along with FrontPage, Microsoft Expression Web 4, FTP programs, Photo Impact, WhoIs programs, and Net Scanner Programs.
 I am well versed in the World Wide Web.

 I also was the Executive Director/CEO of Mission Trips LLC, It was a mission organization!
 It was a pleasure to own and operate.
 This was under the domain (MissionTrips.com) I sold the domain in 2018.
 Mission Trips LLC was a mission trip sending organization.
-I have worked with six different countries across the Caribbean and the Central Americas.
+I worked with six different countries across the Caribbean and the Central Americas.
 After fifteen years I had to shut Mission Trips down.
 In 2018 I started it back up and it ran for 8 months before I had to close it.
 The short term mission trip business has changed.
 Big business has taken over.
 It was hard to compete with large companies with deep pockets.

 I also worked as a Church Choir Director for Leggett Memorial United Methodist Church, Mary Ester UMC and St Luke UMC.
 I also served in youth ministry for 15 years.
 I served as youth pastor for 11 of the 15 years at the First United Methodist Church of Pace.
 I love teaching and love youth ministry.